cbonello/lh5801/README.md

 This package is part of an ongoing project of writing a [Sharp PC-1500](https://en.wikipedia.org/wiki/Sharp_PC-1500) emulator with Dart/Flutter.

-Package includes a disassembler and an emulator.
+Package also includes a disassembler.

 ## Usage